 Test Results: Student’s score reports will be available in your NLN account approximately 1 to 4 weeks after the exam.

-The testing fee is non-refundable for any reason.
+The testing fee of $65 is non-refundable for any reason.
 Please choose your test date carefully, as we cannot make any schedule changes.
 If you are scheduled to attend on a specific test date, and do not attend, your testing fee will not be refunded and you will have to restart the registration process and pay the full fee again.
 Please note: Candidates must wait 4 weeks before re-taking exam.

 Preparing for the Exam

 In order to help you prepare for the pre-entrance exam, the NLN has developed a Review Guide for LPN/LVN Pre-Entrance Exam, 3rd Edition.
 This guide is available in bookstores or directly through Jones & Bartlett Publishers (www.jbpub.com) 1-800-832-0034.
 We strongly recommend this review book to help you prepare for the exam; however use of this guide is optional and is not mandated.